-A Day in the Life as a Cop
+A Day in the Life of a Cop

-Learn What It's Like to Work As a Police Officer
+What It's Like to Work as a Police Officer

 Time to Make the Doughnuts...

-The alarm wakes you up from your long sleep or your nap, depending on what shift you're on.
-You grab a quick shower to get the sleep out and give yourself a thorough shave so your sergeant doesn't ding you on your inspection.
+The alarm wakes you from your long sleep or a nap, depending on what shift you're working.
+You grab a quick shower and give yourself a thorough shave so your sergeant doesn't ding you on your inspection.

-As you get dressed, your whole demeanor changes.
-You become quiet, stern and thoughtful as you prepare yourself mentally for whatever the day is going to bring.
-You stop being "you."
-Slowly, as you strap on your ballistic vest, tie your boots and zip up your uniform shirt, you become "officer you."
-As you wrap your utility belt around your waist, the transformation is complete.
+Your whole demeanor changes as you get dressed.
+You become quiet, stern, and thoughtful as you prepare yourself mentally for the day ahead.
+You stop being "you" and become "officer you" as you strap on your ballistic vest and zip up your uniform shirt.
+The transformation is complete when you wrap your utility belt around your waist.

-As you pull out of your driveway and onto the main road, you spot a car with a headlight missing.
-You pull the vehicle over, get out of your car and cautiously approach.
-You wonder whether this will be your last traffic stop ever as you get closer to the violator's car.
+As you pull out onto the main road, you spot a car with a headlight missing.
+You pull the vehicle over, get out of your car, and cautiously approach.
+You wonder if this will be your last traffic stop ever as you get closer to the violator's car.

 You introduce yourself and inform the driver that you pulled him over because his headlight is out.
-You let him know that it's a potential safety hazard because it affects not only his ability to see but other drivers' ability to see his car.
-You issue him a warning or faulty equipment notice to remind him to get it fixed and wish him a safe day.
+You let him know that it's a potential safety hazard because it affects not only his ability to see, but other drivers' ability to see his car as well.
+You issue him a warning or a faulty equipment notice to remind him to get it fixed, then you wish him a safe day.

 Crash With Injuries

-Back in your patrol car, your dispatcher advises you that there's a serious traffic crash with injuries and entrapment near your location.
-You inform him that you're "10-51 10-18," en route with lights and sirens.
+Back in your patrol car, your dispatcher advises you that there's been a serious traffic crash with injuries and entrapment near your location.
+You inform her that you're "10-51 10-18," en route with lights and sirens.

-When you arrive on the scene, you see chaos.
+You're met with chaos when you arrive on the scene.
 Two vehicles appear to be welded together.
-The coolant and oil that was spilled in the crash is burning and boiling off of the still-hot engines, transforming what was once two distinct vehicles into one massive, steaming pile of twisted metal.
+Spilled coolant and oil is burning and boiling off of the still-hot engines, transforming what was once two distinct vehicles into one massive, steaming pile of twisted metal.

-Though you're trained to give first aid and basic life support, you are silently thankful that an ambulance is already on scene.
-You see paramedics talking to a bloodied driver in one of the vehicles, while firefighters work fervently to cut a way into the vehicle to get her out.
+You're trained to give first aid and basic life support, but you're silently thankful that an ambulance is already on scene.
+You see paramedics talking to a bloodied driver in one of the vehicles while firefighters work fervently to cut a way into the vehicle to get her out.
 There's a driver in the other car as well, but he's not moving.
 No one's trying to help him, either.

-A crowd is gathering as you talk to one of the paramedics and confirm what you already knew, that the crash involved a fatality.
+A crowd begins to gather as you talk to one of the paramedics and confirm what you already knew, that the crash involved a fatality.
 You call for a traffic homicide investigator before you begin to cordon off the scene with crime scene tape.
-Out of respect for the deceased, you grab a fire blanket out of your first aid bag and drape it over the dead person's car.
+You grab a fire blanket out of your first aid bag and drape it over the dead person's car out of respect for the deceased.

-You gather witnesses, take statements and work to identify the drivers.
-When the traffic homicide investigator arrives, you brief her and provide the information you've obtained so far.
-She takes over the investigation, and you offer to provide whatever assistance she needs.
+You gather witnesses, take statements, and work to identify the drivers.
+You brief the traffic homicide investigator when he arrives and hand over the information you've obtained so far.
+He takes over the investigation, and you offer to provide whatever assistance he needs.

 Notifying Next of Kin

-Relieved of investigative responsibilities, the task falls to you to inform the deceased's next of kin.
-In this case, it's a wife who stays home to care for two small children.
+Now that you've been relieved of investigative responsibilities, the task falls to you to inform the deceased's next of kin.
+In this case, it's a wife who stays home to care for the couple's two small children.
 You show up at her door and ring the doorbell.